Andrew Henderson

 While using traditional CD laddering techniques in the international realm can be a successful strategy, it doesn’t address the chief concern that many people have about opening bank accounts in foreign currency – fluctuations.

-Even if you’re earning 9.5% interest on your foreign currency term deposit, many people worry whether that currency could take a tumble in the next six, twelve, or twenty-four months compared to their base currency – generally the Euro or the Dollar.
+Even if you’re earning double digit interest on your foreign currency term deposit, many people worry whether that currency could take a tumble in the next six, twelve, or twenty-four months compared to their base currency – generally the Euro or the Dollar.

 However, as you look at many of these currencies in the mid-term, you’ll realize that most currencies – or at least currencies in jurisdictions where you would actually want to bank in – tend to stay relatively stable.

-So, while there have certainly been a few ups and downs, the average value of the dram remained largely the same, so if you were collecting 9.5 or 10.5% interest on a three-year term deposit in that currency, you’re pocketing most of the interest that you earn.
+So, while there have been a few ups and downs, the average value of the dram has more than held its own, so if you were collecting 8.25% interest on a three-year term deposit in that currency, you’re pocketing most of the interest that you earn.

-On the other hand, if you made a 3-year term deposit in US dollars or Euros earning around 2 or 3% interest, you’re basically just earning enough interest to keep up with inflation.
-You’d essentially just be back where you started.
+On the other hand, if you made a 3-year term deposit in US dollars or Euros, you’re basically be earning enough interest to keep pace with inflation.
+You’d essentially be close to where you started.

 Multidimensional international CD laddering therefore involves taking short- and long-term bets on foreign currencies.
 By laddering, you can have the option to take some of your money out earlier when you make those kinds of bets.